Shell ordered to reduce CO2 emissions in watershed ruling | DW | 26.05.2021

 In the words of the court, Shell should follow the "worldwide agreement" that a 45% net reduction in 2030 is necessary to limit global heating.
 "This applies to the entire world, so also to Shell," the judge said.

+The ruling is effective immediately.
+"This means they have to keep fossil fuels in the ground as of today," said climate group Parents For Future in a Tweet.

-After arguments were heard during four days of hearings in December, the much-anticipated ruling paves the way for a wave of litigation against Big Oil companies.
+After arguments were heard during four days of hearings in December, the much-anticipated decision paves the way for a wave of litigation against Big Oil companies.

 The case is an important precedent in that a company — and not a state — must now abide by the Paris targets.